 Scope of Works

-- UEA completed walkover tracking of the under bore through undulating ground surface and dense undergrowth which had to be removed in location
+- UEA completed walkover tracking of the under bore through undulating ground surface and dense undergrowth which had to be removed;

 - Even though challenging ground conditions encountered on the longer bore caused a delay with a new design being required, UEA completed the project within the programmed duration.